 The basic principles of this policy are captured by indicating that the policy is to ensure that poor households are not denied their constitutional right of access to services, the Port St Johns Local Municipality is required to implement an indigent policy that makes adequate financial provision to ensure the provision of efficient and sustainable services to all residents within the area of jurisdiction, The indigent policy is an integral part of the municipality's tariff policy that is developed and implemented in a transparent manner to ensure the sustainability of local public services to all its citizens at an affordable cost.
 To receive these free services, the households are required to register in terms of the Port St Johns Municipality's Indigent Policy.
-The municipality has an integrated planning and coordination of FBS implementation between the District Municipality but needs to be revived as currently the municipality is working in hand with the province service and provide a basket of free services as part of the poverty alleviation programme.
-The cost of the social package of the registered indigent households is financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.

 The target is to register 19000 or more indigent households during the 2024/25 financial year.
 The indigent policy is intended to provide poor households ongoing access to a specified level of service.
 The subsidies contained in the policy should not compromise the quality-of-service delivery.
-As part of Port St Johns Local Municipality commitment to improve continued access to
+As part of Port St Johns Local Municipality commitment to improve continued access to service and provide a basket of free services as part of the poverty alleviation programme.
+The cost of the social package of the registered indigent households is financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.